Common Car Insurance Scams

 Holding Your Car Hostage

-A dishonest shop might demand extra payment or refuse to release your car until you agree to surprise charges.
+A dishonest shop demands extra payment or refuses to release your car until you agree to surprise charges.
 This puts pressure on you to pay up just to get your vehicle back.

 mglogo icon